 Digital Audio Workstation (DAW) environments are complicated.
 We are standardizing our projects to meet the following criteria:

-Our Hi-Rez Audio (HRA) distributors want Free Lossless Audio Codecs (FLAC) for audiophile consumption and they start at 96K and prefer 192K.
-Finally, CDs are at 44.1 Khz so down-converting WAVs at 48K is doable with proper gear or software and with little or no audible detriment.
-Dithering issues when going from higher bit orders like to lower (32 bit to 24 bit) should be kept in check.
+- Our Hi-Rez Audio (HRA) distributors want Free Lossless Audio Codecs (FLAC) for audiophile consumption.
+They start at 96K, and prefer 192K.
+Finally, CDs are at 44.1 Khz, so down-converting WAVs at 48K is doable with proper gear or software and with little or no audible detriment.
+Dithering issues when going from higher bit orders to lower (32 bit to 24 bit) should be kept in check.

 One of the prevailing ideas in the industry is that 44.1 kHz is adequate because it satisfies the Nyquist rule of sampling at a rate of at least 2x the highest frequency signal in the recorded program.
 This is misleading information.

-The Nyquist sampling theorem assumes that the sampled signal is a steady-state signal (wave cycles repeat continuously) and as such sampling at twice the audible range of 22 kHz should suffice.
-This is not the case of dynamic audio, multi-channel mixes and especially when some instruments waves are short duration and have significant timbre.
+The Nyquist sampling theorem assumes that the sampled signal is a steady-state signal (wave cycles repeat continuously), and as such sampling at twice the audible range of 22 kHz should suffice.
+This is not the case of dynamic audio, or multi-channel mixes, especially when some instrument’s waves are short duration and have significant timbre.

 Wave reproduction and music reproduction are not mutually exclusive as some argue.
-It is fact that psychoacoustics play a big role in perception of music and this field of study made the mp2 and mp3 compression algorithms possible but like any theory, process and algorithm they rely on a premise that most people have the same audio perception – just not true!
+It is fact that psychoacoustics play a big role in perception of music.
+This field of study made the mp2 and mp3 compression algorithms possible, but like any theory, process, or algorithm they rely on a premise that most people have the same audio perception – just not true!